 I’ve always had an obsessive need to please people, but what I sometimes forget to do is please myself.

-Then it was only a matter of time before I started to realise that my brain had turned to mush.
-I was struggling to bash out content as effectively as I used to, I was forgetful all the time because I had so much going on in my head all at once, and I was losing sleep.
+Then it was only a matter of time before I started to realise that my brain was slowly turning to mush.
+I was struggling to produce content as effectively as I used to, I was forgetful all the time because I had so much going on in my head all at once, and I was losing sleep.

 I was well and truly on my way to burnout.

-Today, I want to share my tips with you on how you can learn from my mistakes and create a work-life balance as a freelance writer NOW to better yourself and your career.
+Today, I want to share my tips with you on how you can learn from my mistakes and create a great work-life balance as a blogger NOW to better yourself and your career LATER.